TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 - When I was younger, I took public speaking classes.
 - I like working out and swimming.
+- I wrote a literature review essay (in Romanian) and am interested in this area.
 - I consider sales to be an interesting area.
 - I like spicy food, with some exceptions.